Jadout7/DesignPatterns/README.md

 ## Design Pattern Implementation

-### 1. Factory Method Pattern (Can be either Abstract Class or Interface):
+### 1. Factory Method Pattern:

-The app offers different types of cuisines, each with its own menu.
+The app offers different types of cars, each with its own engine types.
 Implementation of the Factory Method pattern for generating menu objects based on a selective cuisine.

-In Pseudo-Code: Create an abstract class/interface `CarType` representing a menu of food items.
+In Pseudo-Code: Create an abstract class/interface `CarType` representing the type of engine the car runs on.
 Then, create subclasses like `PetrolCarType`, `DieselCarType`, etc., each implementing the `CarType` abstract class/interface and providing their own implementations for generating car types.
 The `CarTypeFactory` Class acts as a factory method, responsible for creating instances of car type classes based on the customer's selection.

-### 2. Decorator Pattern (Preferably Interface):
+### 2. Decorator Pattern:

 Customers may have different preferences for their car, such as adding an air freshener, a rear camera, or an under-glow.
 To accommodate these preferences, the Decorator pattern can be implemented to dynamically modify the